Research

 Research Overview

-On one hand, I use the theoretical tools of epistemology to better understand social and political issues.
-I’ve written about the value of political empathy, the role of truth in politics, the epistemic dysfunctions of democracy, and other topics at the intersection of epistemology and political philosophy.
-Some questions that animate my research include: What is the proper role of truth in politics?
+I also use the theoretical tools of epistemology to better understand social and political issues.
+I’ve written about the value of political empathy, the epistemology of democracy, public ignorance and bias, post-truth, and other topics at the intersection of epistemology and political philosophy.
+These themes are explored in my recent book, Political Epistemology: An Introduction (w/ Elise Woodard), where we argue that the epistemic health of democracy depends less on individual virtue than on the institutional and structural conditions that shape how citizens reason, deliberate, and distribute trust.
+My work continues to investigate questions such as: What is the proper role of truth in politics?
 Is intellectual humility compatible with political conviction?
 Are better educated citizens a bigger threat to democracy than ignorant ones?
-Is there a moral duty to speak your mind?
+Should we gamble the future of democracy on its alleged epistemic merits?

 The Construction of Epistemic Normativity (w/ Elise Woodard)